HazyResearch/deepdive/examples/spouse/README.md

 ### 3.3 Specifying Connections Between Variables
 Finally, we can specify relations between the prediction variables, with either learned or given weights.
 Here, we'll specify two such rules, with fixed (given) weights that we specify.
-First, we define a _symmetry_ connection, namely specifying that if the model thinks a person mention `p1` and a person mention `p2` indicate a spousal relationship in a sentence, then it should also think that the reverse is true, i.e. that `p2` and `p1` indicate one too:
+First, we define a _symmetry_ connection, namely specifying that if the model thinks a person mention `p1` and a person mention `p2` indicate a spousal relationship in a sentence, then it should also think that the reverse is true, i.e., that `p2` and `p1` indicate one too:
 ```
 @weight(3.0)
 has_spouse(p1_id, p2_id) => has_spouse(p2_id, p1_id) :-